 with

 and color specific offsets with the following order: $\textrm{blue} > \textrm{green} > \textrm{red}$.
-Therefore, on average blue, is the most stable one and red the least stable.
+Therefore, on average, blue is the most stable one and red the least stable.

-The calculation of the stability of the glass forms a collider in the causal graph.
-This form of interaction is deliberate, as collider/common effect structures can be identified based on correlational or observational data alone.
-Other forms of interaction (chain, confounder/common cause structure) leave the same trace in the data, so they are indistinguishable from another.
+The calculation of the breakability force threshold of the glass forms a collider in the causal graph.
+This form of interaction is deliberate, as collider/common effect structures can be identified based solely on correlational or observational data.
+Other forms of interaction (chain, confounder/common cause structure) leave the same trace in the data, so they are indistinguishable from one another.
 This is why they are in the same \emph{Markov Equivalence Class (MEC)} while colliders have a different MEC (see e.g.\cite{spirtes2001causation}).